crate/croud/docs/getting-started.rst

 | ``--version``          |                                                  |
 +------------------------+--------------------------------------------------+

-Some Croud :ref:`commands <commands>` support additional subcommands and flags.
+Croud :ref:`commands <commands>` support additional subcommands and flags.
 Use --help after any command for more information:

 .. code-block:: console